mssamhan31/Solar-Curtailment/README.md

 This project runs completely in python with common libraries using Jupyter Notebook (or user's preferred integrated development environment -IDE).

 For quick start,
 1. Download all the required data file and keep it into a certain folder.
-All the required data files are available in [this link](https://unsw-my.sharepoint.com/:f:/g/personal/z5404477_ad_unsw_edu_au/EvguTkYy48RGiXaQE5aP1l4B2OriyWIwqvi29mUL_ReKDw?e=4ceZec).
-Files inside the monthly D-PV or monthly GHI data are not needed.
-The dataset information are available in [this link](https://github.com/mssamhan31/Solar-Curtailment/blob/main/documentations/solar%20curtailment%20dataset%20information.docx).
+All the required data files are available in [this link](https://unsw-my.sharepoint.com/:f:/g/personal/z5404477_ad_unsw_edu_au/EtkrxlpfbK1Lk4i2mDUV8UkBaVueqizXyOLUmVnqflIZiA?e=8fI2ff).
+The dataset information are available in [this link](https://github.com/mssamhan31/Solar-Curtailment/blob/main/documentations/dataset%20information.docx).
 2. Install Solar-Curtailment package in terminal using "pip install solarcurtailment".
 This is then imported in the script using "from solarcurtailment import curtailment_calculation"
-3. Adopt the script in [this link](https://github.com/mssamhan31/Solar-Curtailment/blob/main/test/test_solarcurtailment.ipynb), and edit the file_path in accordance with the place you save the data files.
+3. Adopt the script in [this link](https://github.com/UNSW-CEEM/Solar-Curtailment/blob/main/test/test_solarcurtailment.ipynb), and edit the file_path in accordance with the place you save the data files.

 ## Demonstration of the tool use
 Currently, the tool can only be demonstrated for D-PV systems as the BESS dataset is confidential as per the non-disclosure agreement (NDA) between project partners.
 The authors are working to obtain BESS data samples that can be used for the demonstration of the tool.